hashicorp/gaudit/README.md

-# gaudit - Github Audit Tool
+# gaudit - Github Audit Tool for Organizations

 This is a command line tool to help you organize and analyze your github repositories in your organization.
 You can create some basic rules to look